DigiNode-Tools/diginode-tools/README.md

 - ```curl -sSL diginode-setup.digibyte.help | bash -s -- --skiposcheck``` or
 - ```diginode-setup --skiposcheck```

-**Skip Update Package Cache:** The --skippkgupdatecheck flag will skip trying to update the package cache at launch in case you are do not have permission to do this.
+**Skip Update Package Cache:** The --skipupdatepkgcache flag will skip trying to update the package cache at launch in case you are do not have permission to do this.
 Proceed with caution.
-- ```curl -sSL diginode-setup.digibyte.help | bash -s -- --skippkgupdatecheck``` or
+- ```curl -sSL diginode-setup.digibyte.help | bash -s -- --skipupdatepkgcache``` or
-- ```diginode-setup --skippkgupdatecheck```
+- ```diginode-setup --skipupdatepkgcache```

 **Uninstall:** The --uninstall flag will uninstall your DigiNode.
 Your DigiByte wallet will be kept.
 This can also be accessed from the main menu.
 - ```curl -sSL diginode-setup.digibyte.help | bash -s -- --uninstall``` or